The-Social-Proof-Foundation/mysocial-genesis/README.md

-# mysocial-genesis
+# MySocial Genesis

-The MySocial Genesis blobs needed for validators to join the blockchain.
+This repo contains MySocial's Genesis blobs needed for validators to join various networks on the blockchain.